SRaduS/PasswordGenerator/README.md

 # PasswordGenerator
-My first real project in python!
-A strong password generator using Tkinter
+A strong password generator using Tkinter!

 ## How To Generate A Password?
 Using the entry box to choose a password length and then pressing the "Generate Password" button you would be able to generate a strong enough password for your personal/work accounts